-USTDA and U.S. industry will launch the U.S. Gas Infrastructure Exports Initiative to connect American companies to export opportunities across the gas value chain in emerging economies.
+USTDA and U.S. industry launched the U.S. Gas Infrastructure Exports Initiative to connect American companies to export opportunities across the gas value chain in emerging economies.
 The Initiative aims to advance gas infrastructure in partner countries by connecting project sponsors to cutting-edge U.S. technologies, equipment, and solutions.

 As U.S. LNG export terminals are coming online, USTDA and U.S. industry are building on past successes in the gas sector.
 Deploying a range of tools, such as reverse trade missions, feasibility studies, training, technical assistance, and the Global Procurement Initiative: Understanding Best Value, USTDA is working with U.S. industry and government partners to facilitate new gas infrastructure exports, including LNG exports through the development of gas-related infrastructure in key LNG receiving countries.

 Recent Reverse Trade Missions:

 - Turkey Gas Transit and Trading Hub RTM:

 Houston, TX; Lafayette, LA; Erath, LA; Washington, DC